karolina-j/karolina-j.github.io/_posts/2025-03-18-welcome-to-jekyll.markdown

 * Kenya: In contrast, Kenya has a relatively low GDP per capita but consistently earns Olympic medals, especially in long-distance running.
 Strong cultural focus, natural training conditions, and targeted investment have helped Kenya punch above its economic weight.

 To zoom out, we can examine overall Olympic performance by grouping countries into income brackets.
-In **Figure 7**, countries are divided into four GDP categories.
+In Figure 7, countries are divided into four GDP categories.
 The "Very High" income group (> $25k) accounts for the greatest number of medals, but the "Medium" income group also performs strongly, showing that strategic investment and sports focus can partially offset limited national wealth.

 <iframe src="/assets/gdp_medal_bar_chart.html" height="600px" width="100%" style="border:none;"></iframe>
 <div style="caption-side: bottom; font-size: 0.9em; margin-top: 5px; color: #666; text-align: left; padding: 4px; font-weight: normal; font-style: italic;">Fig 7.
 Olympic Medal Count by GDP per Capita Bracket for all countries.
 Countries with higher GDP per capita have greater overall Olympic success, but middle-income countries also contribute significantly to global medal totals.</div>